kasterma/drlnd-navigation/README.md

 or run the script interactive.py in your preferred python environment, to see the interaction work.
 This script is also very suited to get some feel for the interaction in the environment.
+There is a lot of logging, which you can see what it means in the code of interact.py

 ## Running the code

-We first set up a virtual environment with all needed packages installed

-    make venv

-Note: the pytorch install there mirrors what is instructed on pytorch.org for Mac OSX, in other environments this may need to be changed (first thing to try: run the above, then go to pytorch.org for the system specific instructions and run these in the activated virtual env).

 Finally you can train the model (storing the episode scores in train_scores.npy and the model weights in trained_model-fully_trained.pth) using